 Carnegie Mellon University

 During summer 2019, I worked at CMU as a Robotics Institute Summer Scholar.
-I conducted research in the Auton Lab with Dr. Dubrawski working on detecting organization in online escort advertisements.
+I conducted research in the Auton Lab with Prof. Artur Dubrawski working on detecting organizations in online escort advertisements.
 I used several similarity measures using tools like fastText word embeddings, face recognition, and others.

 University of Zurich